-So getting the interview is a function of 1) your consulting resume, 2) your cover letter.
-So to solve that problem, make sure the information on your resume is competitive and the cover letter is extremely strong.
+So getting the interview is a function of 1) your consulting resume, and 2) your cover letter.
+To solve that problem, make sure the information on your resume is competitive and the cover letter is extremely strong.

 Next, lets talk about the situations where you did get the 1st round interview, but did not get the 2nd round interview.
 In these cases, it means you did not do well on the case.

 It does not matter if you had a nice conversation if you did not do well on the case.
 There are some people I've interviewed, that I really enjoy talking to.
 I would love to hang out with them.
 And they were not qualified, so I dinged them.